azavea/azavea-branding-guide/_pages/identity/products.md

 ### Tagline
 {% include copy-paste.html
-  description = "DistrictBuilder is web-based, open source software for collaborative redistricting."
+  description = "DistrictBuilder is a free and open source redistricting tool."
+%}

+{% include copy-paste.html
+  description = "DistrictBuilder is the free and open redistricting tool for everyone.
+Pick any state, draw your map, and make your voice heard for fair districts.
+Down to block level.
+All with an intuitive interface powered by a decade of redistricting experience."
 %}

 ## GeoTrellis